Police: At least 2 shooters kill 6, wound 12 in Sacramento

 People are also reading…

-The crime scene stretched across multiple city blocks, with dozens of blue and yellow evidence markers dotting the pavement.
-At least four of the wounded battled life-threatening gunshot injuries in hospitals, officials said.
+The area where Sunday's killings occurred is on the outskirts of the city's main entertainment district and has many bars and restaurants.
+It's anchored by the Golden One Center that attracts big-name concerts and is home to the NBA’s Sacramento Kings.
+City officials have invested heavily in the area to promote development.

+Videos on social media showed what appeared to be an altercation before the gunfire in California's capital city.
+Sgt.
+Zach Eaton, a police spokesperson, said they “don’t know if that fight actually lead to the shooting.”

 Kelsey Schar was staying on the fourth floor of Citizen Hotel when she said she heard gunshots and saw flashes in the dark.
-She walked to the window and “saw a guy running and just shooting,” Schar told The Associated Press in an interview.
+She walked to the window and “saw a guy running and just shooting,” Schar told the AP.

 Pop duo Aly & AJ performed Saturday at Sacramento’s Crest Theatre and their tour bus was caught in the gunfire, the musicians said on Twitter.
 No one in their touring group was hurt, the tweet said.